 I’ve realized that part of the reason I feel like I need to make friends is I want to fit in with the rest of society.
 I feel like I’m supposed to have friends to be normal.

 But we’re not all the same.
-I don’t need girls’ nights out to be fulfilled.
-In fact, on the contrary, I’d be running on empty after a night out.
+I don’t need constant girls’ nights out to feel fulfilled.
+The few times I’ve had one, I was running on empty before the night was even over.
 Being in the comfort of my own home, in front of the computer screen, working on my creative writing is where I get my fulfillment as an introvert.

 When I was a kid, I could spend hours playing by myself and never be bored.
 As an adult, I can spend hours alone with my thoughts and never be bored.

 I’ve slowly but surely accepted the fact that I just don’t need to socialize very often, and that’s okay.
-Like many other introverts, I’ve got a bubble that I’m perfectly comfortable living in.
+Like many other introverts, I’m perfectly comfortable doing my own thing.
 This leads me to the conclusion that…

 It’s Okay to Be Your Own Best Friend

 I’m still working on finding a friendship soulmate.
+I’m still putting myself out there.
 But in the meantime, I’m just fine spending time with myself.
 I’m nice to myself, I find all my jokes funny, and I don’t have to worry about what others think about me.
 I have good taste in movies and music, and my fashion sense is impeccable.

 So if you’re like me — an introvert who has difficulty forming friendships, putting yourself out there, and connecting with other people in a meaningful way — don’t be ashamed of being your own best friend.